 Professional Artist Affiliations:

-Art Artist Alliance
+Museum of Art Artist Alliance

 § Technical Writing and Technical Illustration